stanxaf/eco-design-system-2/README.md

 `@/components/ui` contains all `shadcn/ui` UI Primitives used in the registry

-`@/components/registry` contains all components for this Registry Starter application
+`@/components/registry` contains all components for this design system registry application

 `@/hooks` contains all React hooks